 To answer these questions effectively, you will have to diagram the entities and the rules given to you in an organized way.

 LSAC also offers some advice and examples for approaching the analytical reasoning section.

-LSAT Reading Comprehension presents three to four sets of questions connected to a single passage, and two shorter passages.
+LSAT Reading Comprehension presents four sets of questions connected to a single passage, and two shorter passages.
 You may encounter expository texts and comparative reading.